metakirby5/zenbu/README.rst

 to somewhere in your ``$PATH``.
 Be warned, you must install the dependencies in the following section manually.

+Pip installation coming soon™

 Dependencies
 ------------

 -  Python (2 or 3)

 The below are Python libraries that should be installed via ``pip``.
+Alternatively, if you did ``pip install sanpai``, these should have been automatically installed.

 - argcomplete
 - colorlog